Should You Bet on Only One Sport?

 You have probably heard from anyone with at least an intermediate knowledge of sports betting that it’s a good strategy to diversify your bets.
 Often, that goes hand-in-hand with betting on multiple sports, but that isn’t always a good thing for all gamblers.

-Especially if you’re a beginner with a limited bankroll, making less bets can be a good strategy too.
+Especially if you’re a beginner with a limited bankroll, making fewer bets can be a good strategy too.
 Making fewer wagers overall can help you spend more time researching and understanding your plays before you make them.

 Remember, even if you’re making fewer bets, it’s still important to only bet a small percentage of your bankroll each time.
 That way a run of bad luck won’t completely wipe out your finances.